5 Great Reasons To Try An RV Family Vacation

 Hey, we all want to save money, right?
 RV travel can be super affordable.
 A study by the Recreation Vehicle Industry Association found that RV travel costs 23 to 59% less than vacations that involve airplane travel and hotel stays.

 Even traveling in a luxury Class A motorhome and staying at high-end RV resorts still costs less than flying and staying in upscale hotels.

 Will Your Next Trip Be in an RV?

-If you have never traveled in an RV before the best way to try it out is with a motorhome rental from a peer-to-peer RV rental network.
+If you have never traveled in an RV before the best way to try it out is with a motorhome rental, which you can do an agency or dealer or from a peer-to-peer RV rental network.
 RV rentals by owner are less expensive than renting from a dealership.
-In some cases, you can find rentals for as little as $10 per day!

 Your kids will love camping under the stars after a long day of exploration, and you’ll love having the amenities and luxuries of a high-end hotel without the hotel prices.
 Plus, there’s nothing better than having the sounds of the great outdoors lull you to sleep while you drift off, dreaming of tomorrow’s adventures.